Pandava: Birth and parentage

 Pandu shoots Kindama, who is disguised as a deer.

 According to the Adi Parva of the epic, Pandu was crowned as the king of the Kuru kingdom despite being younger than his elder brother Dhritrashtra, who was denied the throne for being blind.
 He married Kunti, a princess of the Yadu clan, and Madri, the princess of Madra Kingdom.
 Once he was hunting in a forest when he shot a copulating pair of deer.
 However, they turn out to be a sage named Kindama and his wife, who had used their divine powers to take the form of the animals.
-Enraged, Kindama berated the king for having killed him before he had finished the act of mating and before dying, he cursed Pandu that he would die the moment he touched his wife intending to make love.
+Enraged, Kindama berated the king for having killed him before he had finished the act of mating and before dying, he cursed Pandu that he would die the moment he touched his wife intending to have sex.
 After the event Pandu voluntarily renounced royal life as penance, leaving the Kingdom under Dhritarashtra.
 Kunti and Madri accompanied Pandu and together they lived in a forest.

 Before her marriage, Kunti was blessed with a boon by the sage Durvasa, that she could have a son by any god whom she respects without having any marital affair.
-After Pandu learned of this, he asked her to perform Niyoga and bear him sons using the boon.
+After Pandu learned of this, he asked her to perform niyoga and bear him sons using the boon.
 The first three of the Pandavas were the sons of Kunti, while the younger two were born to Madri after Kunti shared her mantra with her at Pandu's request.
 The divine fathers of the Pandavas were: